 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in St. Louis County, High Ridge, Missouri, Fenton, Missouri, Cedar Hill, Missouri, or the surrounding areas, you can bring your car to Legacy Automotive.
 Since 1984, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Legacy Automotive in Fenton, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Legacy Automotive in Fenton, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 63026 area or nearby, you can give us a call or schedule an appointment with us online - Legacy Automotive - Your Expert Source For Complete Auto Care.